gsoft-inc/dynamite/README.md

 }
 ```

 Properties in our not-quite-POCOs are decorated with the `GSoft.Dynamite.Binding.Property` attribute, which effectively maps the object properties to site column internal names.
+Object properties that do not have the `Property` attribute will be ignored by the `SharePointEntityBinder` during mapping.

+> Note how Dynamite provides the [`BaseEntity`](https://github.com/GSoft-SharePoint/Dynamite/blob/develop/Source/GSoft.Dynamite/BaseEntity.cs) class that already has common list item properties like `ID`, `Title` and the read-only properties `Modified` and `Created` (use `BindingType.ReadOnly` in such cases, as shown in `BaseEntity`).

 #### Mapping from SPListItem to Entity